 Heat Island Pilot

-The OCEE proposes to undertake a pilot project that seeks to address the impacts of the heat island effect.
+The OCEE is planning to undertake a pilot project that seeks to address the impacts of the heat island effect.
 This pilot would involve interagency coordination with the goal of offering incentives to address several of the underlying factors that contribute to the heat island effect and will also have the benefit of increasing EE and resilience.

 Energy Bill Assistance